 Dr. Myerberg successfully defended a large university hospital when they were sued by a former employee who claimed a laser machine that he was using in patient treatment burned the employee’s retina.
-Dr. Myerberg found most of the defense experts, deposed all plaintiffs experts, and he sat 2nd chair at trial, at which the jury ruled in favor of the defendants.
+Dr. Myerberg found most of the defense experts, deposed all of the plaintiff’s experts, and he sat 2nd chair at trial, at which the jury ruled in favor of the defendants.

 Water Contamination Case

-Dr. Myerberg deposed the medical experts in a water contamination case in which a large number of plaintiffs claimed cognitive and other medical issues and was able to move that case to a reasonable settlement for the defendants.
+Dr. Myerberg deposed the medical experts in a water contamination case in which a large number of plaintiffs claimed cognitive and other medical issues.
+He was able to move that case to a reasonable settlement for the defendants.